 Sean is a “freelance illustrator, concept artist, author and teacher who has worked in the entertainment industry for nearly fifteen years.”

-Gabrielle co-founded Kingston Creative and has spent the last decade as a web & graphic designer, but loves any opportunity to incorporate illustration into her professional work.
-She started the figure drawing sessions at Kingston Creative because it is one of her passions, and quickly realized there are many people out there who feel the same way.
+Fox co-founded Kingston Creative and has spent the last decade as a web & graphic designer, but loves any opportunity to incorporate illustration into his professional work.
+He started the figure drawing sessions at Kingston Creative because it is one of his passions, and quickly realized there are many people out there who feel the same way.